ThoughtWorks-SEA/developer-training/docs/introduction/outline.md

 The following is a rough outline of the topics covered in the program.
 This is subject to change due to various factors, including public holidays.
-Some topics may not be covered at the discretion of the instructors.
+Some topics may not be covered, or may be shifted around, at the discretion of the instructors.

 ### Week 1 - Fundamentals